Marvel PLUSH Top Coat - 15 mL / 0.5 Fl. Oz. Bottle

 It’s innovative super-thick plush finish formulation smooths out, mattefies and primes any rough glitter mani to ultimately enhance the shine of a finishing gloss coat!
 Dries in literally seconds and is chip resistant.
 BUY NOW

-PLEASE NOTE: For beauty and clarifying purposes, we have added a hint of rosy pink tint that simply sets Marvel-PLUSH apart from our other nail care products.
+PLEASE NOTE: This product is primarily for smoothing out rough glitters and textured polishes.
+It dries to a satin finish, NOT fully matte.
+For beauty and clarifying purposes, we have added a hint of rosy pink tint that simply sets Marvel-PLUSH apart from our other nail care products.
 The same amazing original Marvel-PLUSH formulation, color enhanced yet applies completely clear!

 Apply over any glossy nail polish for a plush velveteen matte finish.